 "We are in Seguin, Texas.
 John's parents bought the '54 CJ-3B in 1985 and they used it on their farm.
 John bought it in 2011 and it was restored in 2013.
 The engine is original, but we had it rebuilt during the restoration.
 It was changed from a 6-volt to 12-volt system.
 Serial number is 454GB2 37651."

 See more photos: a rear view (270K JPEG), some before shots (120K JPEG), and the tub (180K JPEG).

 William posted on the CJ-3B Bulletin Board in early 2016: "I live near Pensacola in the northwest area of the panhandle of Florida.
 A few weeks ago I drove to St. Louis to purchase a new 3B.
 It is still 6-volt and completely stock except for the springs.
-Although it is titled as a '53 model it has a 54 OB serial number.

 "I've spent the last few days driving around the area near my house.
 We have a few thousand miles of secondary and two-track dirt roads nearby.
 So far I've driven it about 500 miles and I'm thoroughly pleased with how it has performed.
 The CJ-3B is truly an elegant, well-designed machine.